Skip to main content

 Dear [Employee Name],

-Following the performance review process concerning your role as [Job Title], we confirm that your employment with [Company Name] will end on [Final Employment Date].
+Following the performance review process for your role as [Job Title], we confirm that your employment with [Company Name] will end on [Final Employment Date].

 This decision follows the concerns discussed with you on [Date(s)], including [brief factual performance issue].
 You were provided with [performance plan / written warning / support / review period] on [Date], and the matter was reviewed again on [Review Date].
-After considering the information available, the required performance standard has not been met.
+After considering the available information, the required performance standard has not been met.

-Please arrange with [Manager / HR Contact Name] to return company property and complete any required handover by [Date].
+Please coordinate with [Manager / HR Contact Name] to return company property and complete any required handover by [Date].

-If you have a right to appeal this decision, instructions are [attached / included below / available from HR].
+If you have the right to appeal this decision, instructions are [attached / included below / available from HR].
 Any appeal should be submitted by [Appeal Deadline] to [Appeal Contact], if applicable.

 Sincerely,